 First things first, before learning about whether or not you can consume a coffee creamer that has been sitting, it is important to know if they need to be refrigerated.

 Whether or not your coffee creamer needs to be refrigerated is based on the contents, ingredients, and the brand itself.

 Believe it or not, the type or consistency of the coffee creamer has nothing to do with being refrigerated.

 In fact, many dairy-based, non-dairy, vegan, or liquid coffee creamers need to be refrigerated to increase their longevity.

 If not properly stored or kept in a refrigerator, they can get spoiled easily within a few hours of sitting out.

-Powdered Coffee Creamers on the other hand is a different case, as these creamers do not need to be stored in the refrigerator.
+Powdered Coffee Creamers on the other hand are a different case, as these creamers do not need to be stored in the refrigerator.